 Finding the right path requires careful thought and planning, and often some difficult choices along the way.
 How you respond to changes and opportunities which come along also determines your career direction.

 The 'perfect career' may not exist and if it does, it will look different to different people.
-Having a career plan will not guarantee you’ll land the 'perfect career' but it will help you to formulate a framework for making the best possible attempt.
+Having a career plan will not guarantee you’ll land the 'perfect career' but it will provide you with a focus and framework to move forward.

 Many of us spend time planning holidays, birthday and wedding celebrations, or society activities.
 But how much time have you spent planning your career?